lvitters/rauschen/README.md

 ## events

-A random event happens every X seconds if *Auto Mode* *(isAutoMode)* is active.
+A random event happens every X seconds if **Auto Mode** **(isAutoMode)** is active.
 These include:

-- setting up new dimensions for either the grid of cells or the buffer *setNewGridWithNoise() / resizeBuffer()*
+- setting up new dimensions for either the grid of cells or the buffer **setNewGridWithNoise()** / **resizeBuffer()**

-- switch to applying shaders instead of displaying the grid of cells *isApplyingShaders*
+- switch to applying shaders instead of displaying the grid of cells **isApplyingShaders**

-- switch between the grid of cells' colors being determined by the options described above ("Colors") *isNoiseColorRandomOffset / isNoiseColorRandomOffset / isFastNoiseColor / isFastNoiseColorFastNoiseOffset*
+- switch between the grid of cells' colors being determined by the options described in "colors" **isNoiseColorRandomOffset** / **isNoiseColorRandomOffset** / **isFastNoiseColor** / **isFastNoiseColorFastNoiseOffset**

-- switch between using the same shader in consecutive frames or using a random different shader each frame *isRandomShaderEachFrame*
+- switch between using the same shader in consecutive frames or using a random different shader each frame **isRandomShaderEachFrame**

 The time between two events can either be set manually, or be picked at random between each frame and a maximum interval.

 ## sound

 Each frame, a thread-safe copy is made of the buffer.
-Using the digital signal processing in [Wellen](https://github.com/dennisppaul/wellen), a sound sample is created from the buffer's pixels.
+Using the digital signal processing in [**Wellen**](https://github.com/dennisppaul/wellen), a sound sample is created from the buffer's pixels.
 The sample consists of a either horizontal, vertical or diagonal line of pixels, whose average color channel values ((R + G + B) / 3) are mapped to a frequency range.
 The sample is then passed through a band pass filter, where frequency and bandwidth are determined by - you guessed it - the custom Noise class.

 ## screenshots